stevehobbsdev/vs-guids/README.md

 Guid Generator for Visual Studio
 ========

 A Visual Studio extension for quickly creating simple Guid values into your clipboard.
 Currently supported on Visual Studio 2010, 2012 and 2013.
+It automatically puts a Guid into your clipboard when invoked, but you can turn that off.

 ![Guid Generator](/Assets/generator.PNG?raw=true)